-Motivate the area of a circle; area of sectors and segments of a circle.
+Area of sectors and segments of a circle.
 Problems based on areas and perimeter / circumference of the above said plane figures.
 (In calculating area of segment of a circle, problems should be restricted to central angle of 60°, 90° and 120° only.
-Plane figures involving triangles, simple quadrilaterals and circle should be taken).

 2. SURFACE AREAS AND VOLUMES

-(i) Problems on finding surface areas and volumes of combinations of any two of the following: cubes, cuboids, spheres, hemispheres and right circular cylinders/cones.
-Frustum of a cone.
+Surface areas and volumes of combinations of any two of the following: cubes, cuboids, spheres, hemispheres and right circular cylinders/cones.

 Classical definition of probability.
-Simple problems on single events (not using set notation).
+Simple problems on finding the probability of an event.